tktracker/IntuneDocs/intune/enrollment/troubleshoot-ios-enrollment-errors.md

 ---
-title: Troubleshooting iOS device enrollment problems in Microsoft Intune
+title: Troubleshooting iOS/iPadOS device enrollment problems in Microsoft Intune
 titleSuffix: Microsoft Intune
-description: Suggestions for troubleshooting some of the most common problems when you enroll iOS devices in Intune.
+description: Suggestions for troubleshooting some of the most common problems when you enroll iOS/iPadOS devices in Intune.
 keywords:
 author: ErikjeMS
 ms.author: erikje